mmorac/workshopfirebase/README.md

     - **Emulators ports** (use default)
     - **Enable emulators UI** (optional)
     - **Would you like to download the emulators now?** Yes

+### Create Firebase Functions

+In order to create Firebase Functions (Cloud functions), it is required to write their code in the index file (index.ts in this case), describing what each of them will do.
+Keep in mind the current version is Gen2.

+After completing the coding, ```npm run build``` must be executed in the functions folder.

+With that, the functions will eventually become available in the emulators.

+Upon executing ```firebase emulators:start```, they will become available to request via Postman.